-Four weeks after completing the temozolomide + radiotherapy phase, temozolomide is administered for an additional six cycles of adjuvant treatment.
-Dosage in cycle 1 (adjuvant) is 150 mg/m^2 once daily for five days followed by 23 days without treatment.
-At the start of cycle 2, the dose is escalated to 200 mg/m^2 if the CTC non-haematological toxicity for cycle 1 is Grade less than or equal to 2 (except for alopecia, nausea and vomiting), ANC is greater than or equal to 1.5×10^9 /L and the thrombocyte count is greater than or equal to 100×10^9 /L. If the dose was not escalated at cycle 2, escalation should not be done in subsequent cycles.
-The dose remains at 200 mg/m^2 per day for the first five days of each subsequent cycle except if toxicity occurs.
+Four weeks after completing the temozolomide + Radiotherapy phase, temozolomide is administered for an additional 6 cycles of adjuvant treatment.
+Dosage in Cycle 1 (adjuvant) is 150 mg/m2 once daily for 5 days followed by 23 days without treatment.
+At the start of Cycle 2, the dose is escalated to 200 mg/m2 if the CTC non-haematological toxicity for Cycle 1 is Grade \leq 2 (except for alopecia, nausea and vomiting), absolute neutrophil count (ANC) is \geq 1.5 x 10 9 /L, and the thrombocyte count is \geq 100 x 10 9 /L. If the dose was not escalated at Cycle 2, escalation should not be done in subsequent cycles.
+The dose remains at 200 mg/m2 per day for the first 5 days of each subsequent cycle except if toxicity occurs.
 Dose reductions during the adjuvant phase should be applied according to Tables 2 and 3.